JuliusTechCo/JuliusGraph/FAQ.md

 2. Can I use Julius for building machine learning applications and systems?

     Definitely, machine learning is a great use case for Julius.
 Julius' computational DAG offers tremendous transparency, explainability and auditability for building ML pipelines and applications.
-Julius computational DAG can incorporates all the steps in a typical ML pipeline, including data cleansing, feature engineering, training, inference and hyper parameter tuning.
+Julius computational DAG can incorporate all the steps in a typical ML pipeline, including data cleansing, feature engineering, training, inference and hyper parameter tuning.
 It aslo offers great MLOps support, such as easy persisting and recovery of ML experiments.
 Please refer to Julius [tutorials](https://juliustechco.github.io/JuliusGraph) for examples of ML use cases.

 3. Can Julius Graph Engine handle large data or heavy computations?